Nadezhda Aschepkova: Biography

 Aschepkova was the coach of Andrey Korneyev, who won a bronze medal at the 1996 Summer Olympics (in the 200m breaststroke)—finishing behind Hungarian swimmers Károly Güttler and Norbert Rózsa.
 Under her guidance, Korneyev also became a medalist at the World Championships and a European champion.

 She died on 13 February 2019 in Omsk at the age of 60.

 She was buried at the cemetery in the village of Privetnaya.

 Personal life

 Nadezhda Ashchepkova drew inspiration and found elements of mentoring her students in music - she played guitar and sang for her students, loved ones, and herself.

-Her daughter Olga followed in her mother's footsteps, becoming a top-category coach at Sports school № 6 in Omsk.
+Her daughter Olga became a top-category coach at Sports school № 6 in Omsk.